-Your Committee on Transportation, to which was referred S.B.
-No. 641 entitled:
+Your Committee on Commerce and Consumer Protection, to which was referred S.B.
+No. 1241 entitled:

 begs leave to report as follows:

-As affirmed by the record of votes of the members of your Committee on Transportation that is attached to this report, your Committee is in accord with the intent and purpose of S.B.
-No. 641 and recommends that it pass Second Reading and be referred to your Committee on Judiciary.
+As affirmed by the record of votes of the members of your Committee on Commerce and Consumer Protection that is attached to this report, your Committee is in accord with the intent and purpose of S.B.
+No. 1241, as amended herein, and recommends that it pass Second Reading in the form attached hereto as S.B.
+No. 1241, S.D.
+1, and be referred to your Committee on Judiciary.

 Respectfully submitted on behalf of the members of the Committee on Commerce and Consumer Protection,